naturalis/arise-metabarcoding-biodiversity/data/README.md

 To use the server we need to set up the data on the MaaS server.
 To do so use scp

-    scp *.gz ubuntu@145.136.253.38:winny.thoen/
+    scp *.gz ubuntu@145.136.253.38:/home/winny.thoen/arise-metabarcoding-biodiversity/

-Where `*.gz` are all the files within the current directory and `ubuntu@145.136.253.38:winny.thoen/` is the directory on the MaaS server.
+Where `*.gz` are all the files within the current directory and `ubuntu@145.136.253.38:/home/winny.thoen/arise-metabarcoding-biodiversity/` is the directory on the MaaS server.
--> dit moet nog aangepast worden want dit is nog niet de goede locatie!!
+After moving the data check the permissions before using the dada2 pipeline.
+Is necessary change the permissions using `chmod`.